What is the Bean in Chicago?

 Where is The Bean in Chicago?

 Where is The Bean in Chicago?
 The Bean’s Chicago address is technically located in Millenium Park on the AT&T Plaza, which places it exactly halfway between Washington St. and Madison St. It’s located just south of the Millenium Station Metra stop, and due east of the Washington and Wabash L stop.
+If you’re in the neighborhood, you won’t want to miss this iconic Chicago attraction!

 Experience Chicago From the Clouds With Skydeck